leahzeisner/C4C-Message-Board/README.md

 ## Additional Details

-1. The use of Firebase ensures the data persists on disk.
+1. The use of Firebase ensures the data persists on disk (on a server).

 2. Users can signup, login, logout, and post under a username.
 Their username is displayed in the <b>Header</b> component, as well as on each message they post.